HannahAB777/README-generator/README.md

   ## Description

-  A program to help generate README files from user inputs
+  a README generator based on user inputs

   ## Table of Contents
   | Table of Contents|